Building Permit FAQs

 Building Staff Availability

-For questions regarding specific applications in progress - A Permits Coordinator is available for counter enquiries and phone calls to discuss your file between 8:30 and 9:30 am and again between 3:30 and 4:30 pm, daily.
-No appointment is necessary, but clients are served on a first-come first-serve basis.
+- For questions regarding specific applications in progress - A Plan Reviewer is available for counter enquiries and phone calls to discuss your file between 8:30 am and 9:30 am and again between 3:30 pm and 4:30 pm, Monday to Friday.

-For general questions, not referring to a specific application already submitted - A Permits Coordinator is available all day to handle general enquiries
+- For general questions, not referring to a specific application already submitted - A Plan Reviewer is available to handle general phone enquiries between 8:30 am and 4:30 pm, Monday to Friday.